 Journaling as a beginner can seem quite daunting.
-Especially if you’ve tried time and time again to no avail.
-In fact, it may sound silly to write out your thoughts with the expectation of having any benefit.
+Especially if you’ve tried time and time again, and can’t seem to remain consistent.

 Don’t worry.
 Many people have felt this way before.

-However, if you remain consistent journaling can be a great tool and practice that can help you overcome a lot of challenges in your life, along with gaining a better understanding of yourself.
+It may sound silly to write out your thoughts, but if you remain consistent, journaling can be a great tool and practice that can help you overcome a lot of challenges in your life, along with gaining a better understanding of yourself.